 This is usually a connection issue from one side.
 Check the PING numbers and follow the steps above (refreshing, closing chrome and reopening, etc.).

 Stay calm and patient.
 Sometimes you’ll be working with students who may not be very tech savvy so make sure to explain slowly and clearly how to complete the steps above.
-Remember, worst case scenario- switch to Skype.
+Remember, worst case scenario- switch to Zoom or Skype.
 When there are major issues or you can’t complete the session at all, ALWAYS write to the customer service (via the chat box or at email@example.com) and leave a note about the session time, student + ID, and what happened.